IndrajeetPatil/Advanced-R-exercises/_book/Functions.md

 funs <- Filter(is.function, objs)
 ```

-- Which base function has the most arguments?
+a.
+Which base function has the most arguments?

 `scan()` function has the most arguments.